MurmurationsNetwork/MurmurationsAggregatorWP/readme.md

  - The filters that limit nodes collected from the network.
  - One or more data sources (indices) that the aggregator should connect to.
 By default, the main Mururations index is used.
  - One or more schemas that match the data collected.
+ - If your map has more than 2000 nodes you will need to set the PHP Memeory of your Wordpress installation to 512MB to enable the map to load

 ## More help